metio/terraform-provider-k8s/docs/resources/rocketmq_apache_org_broker_v1alpha1.md

 Optional:

 - `affinity` (Attributes) Affinity the pod's scheduling constraints (see [below for nested schema](#nestedatt--spec--affinity))
+- `cluster_mode` (String) ClusterMode defines the way to be a broker cluster, valid values can be one of the following: STATIC(default), CONTROLLER, CONTAINER
 - `container_security_context` (Attributes) Container Security Context (see [below for nested schema](#nestedatt--spec--container_security_context))
 - `host_network` (Boolean) HostNetwork can be true or false
 - `image_pull_secrets` (Attributes List) The secrets used to pull image from private registry (see [below for nested schema](#nestedatt--spec--image_pull_secrets))